 Weather Data For Weather-Sensitive Measures

-For this TRM, the normalized deemed savings estimates for many weather-sensitive energy efficiency measures have been developed with simulation models that use Typical Meteorological Year (TMY) data.
+The normalized deemed savings estimates for many weather-sensitive energy-efficiency measures are developed with simulation models that use Typical Meteorological Year (TMY) data.
 Both TMY2 and TMY3 weather data are used in the current savings estimates.
 To create TMY data, a single, typical meteorological year is selected and assembled from 15 to 30 years of historical data.
-Whole months of actual year weather data that represent average weather for that month over the historical period are selected from the entire range and merged together to create the TMY weather file.
+Whole months of actual year weather data that represent average weather for that month over the historical period are selected from the entire range and merged to create the TMY weather file.
 As such, the TMY data set represents typical rather than extreme conditions, and it is intended to represent the range of weather phenomena specific to that location with annual averages that are consistent with the location’s long-term weather conditions.
-The TMY data sets were produced by the National Renewables Energy Laboratory’s (NREL) Electric Systems Center under the Solar Resource Characterization Project, which is funded and monitored by the U.S. Department of Energy's Energy Efficiency and Renewable Energy Office.
+The TMY data sets are produced by the National Renewables Energy Laboratory’s (NREL) Electric Systems Center under the Solar Resource Characterization Project, which is funded and monitored by the U.S. Department of Energy's Energy Efficiency and Renewable Energy Office.
 This data represents typical rather than extreme conditions.
-The TMY3 data sets are the third generation of TMY files.
-They are based on more recent and accurate data and use a different format than previous versions.
+The TMY3 data sets are the third generation of TMY files and are based on more recent and accurate data and use a different format than previous versions.
 They are derived primarily from the 1991 to 2005 National Solar Radiation Data Base (NSRDB) archives.
 Going forward, only TMY3 data sets will be used.

 The TMY3 data sets include the following hourly values of solar radiation and meteorological elements: